-Societies have an interest in making sure the younger generation has the social skills and expectations needed to fit in with and be productive members of the group.
+Societies have an interest in making sure the younger generation develops socially.
+In fact, societies expect the younger generation to have the social skills and expectations needed to fit in with and be productive members of the group.

 The Oxford Learners Dictionary defines socialization as the process by which somebody, especially a child, learns to behave in a way that is acceptable in their society.

-Many people expect schools to do the job of seeing children through this process of becoming acceptably behaved citizens who understand the norms of their society and how to fit in without being a burden to the community.
+Many people expect schools to do the job of seeing children through this process of becoming acceptably behaved citizens.
+The kind of citizens who understand the norms of their society and how to fit in without being a burden to the community.
 So they might wonder how homeschoolers will gain these skills outside of school.

 Is this something I need to worry about?

 Not at all.
-If you and your children are involved in activities with a range of other people, your children will have many opportunities for healthy social development.
+Especially, if you and your children are involved in activities with a range of other people, your children will have many opportunities for healthy social development.

-In fact, some people assert that the kinds of social learning situations that occur in the classroom and on the playground impart a very different skill set than what children will actually need as adults.
+In fact, some people assert that classroom social learning imparts a different skill set than what children need as adults.
 Typical schools group children by age and developmental ability, resulting in large groups of children who all have similar skills — and shared deficiencies.

 In contrast, homeschoolers tend to interact with more diverse groups and individuals.
 So they are able to gain new skills from people who are much more socially adept and affirm those skills by mentoring those who are younger or less experienced.
 The more socially experienced members of the group provide a model for others to learn from.
 This is a valuable form of socialization that is not usually part of social learning in a group of same-age children.